 Care for people diagnosed with cancer doesn’t end when active treatment has finished.
 Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-Since patients with CUP are a diverse group of people and recommended treatment plans vary, the possible short-term and long-term effects of treatment are different.
+Your follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your recovery in the months and years ahead.
+Patients with CUP are a diverse group of people and recommended treatment plans vary, so the possible short-term and long-term effects of treatment are different.
 In addition, recommended follow-up and long-term prognosis varies from person to person.
-Recommendations in this section are directed primarily at patients who are in remission after successful treatment.
+The recommendations in this section are directed primarily at patients who are in remission after successful treatment.

-In general, close follow-up care is recommended during the first year after treatment for CUP ends, with physical examinations and routine laboratory tests every two months and appropriate x-rays/scans every three to four months.
-Learn more about the importance of follow-up care.
+In general, close follow-up care is recommended during the first year after treatment for CUP ends, with physical examinations and routine laboratory tests every 2 months and appropriate x-rays and scans every 3 to 4 months.
+After the first year, follow-up care will continue based on a personalized schedule.

 Watching for recurrence